andreschort/query/README.md

 - Sortings (`List<KeyValuePair<string, SortDirection>>`): The key is the field's name and the value is the sort direction of the field.
 Only the fields which are currently sorting will be on the list.

 There are three kinds of `DataControlField`'s:
-- __TextField__: Renders an text field as the filter UI element.
+- __TextField__: Renders a text field as the filter UI element.
 - __DateField__: Renders two text fields as the filter UI elements (we need two elements to filter by a range of dates).
-Both elements have jquery datepicker.
+Both elements have AJAX Control Toolkit datepicker.
 - __DropDownField__: Renders a select as the filter UI element.
 - __DynamicField__: Enables to programmatically set the field type.
 Uses one of the above fields internally.